kubeflow/training-operator/docs/release/README.md

 1. Wait until the above PR will be merged on release branch and check the commit SHA.
    For example, [`4485b0a`](https://github.com/kubeflow/training-operator/commit/4485b0aa3fa23a8b762af92bc36d46bfb063d6f5)

-1. Rebase your local branch:
+1. Rebase your local release branch:

    ```
    git fetch upstream